The importance of controlling your mind

 Yoga has specific techniques that deal with the science of mind control.
 Shankaracharya defined the mind in four different ways according to its functions:

-- Manas for the resolution work and the doubt.
+- Manas for resolving and doubting.

 - Buddhi for decision and judgment.

-- Chita to remember previous experiences.
+- Chitta for remembering previous experiences.

 The mind is a vast collection of thoughts and traces of past experiences.

-- asmita or ego since in yoga body and soul are two different aspects
+- asmita or ego, since in yoga, body and soul are two different aspects.

 - dvesha or aversion to pain.

-- abhinivesha or the fear of death.
+- abhinivesha or fear of death.